-- 1. Dates when major grading activities occur; - 2.
-Dates when excavation or sifting activities temporarily or permanently cease on a portion of the site; and - 3.
-Dates when removal and restoration measures are initiated and completed.
+- 1. the dates when major grading activities occur; - 2. the dates when excavation or sifting activities temporarily or permanently cease on a portion of the site; and - 3. the dates when investigation and restoration measures are initiated and completed.

 1.4 ACRES DISTURBED